yakbrother/timeaton-yakticus/src/content/blog/a-part-time-job-should-I-switch-carreers.md

 ---
-title: "Part-Time Job Found!
-Is it Time to Switch Careers?"
-date: 2023-10-10T23:11:13Z
-draft: false
+title: 2023 So Far
+publishDate: 2023-01-10
+description: |
-description: Maybe there's more to life than vim...
+  Maybe there's more to life than vim...
 Maybe
+tags:
+  - Life
+  - Teaching
+  - Dev
 ---

 After about 9 months of looking - I found a job!
 It wasn't what I thought I would be doing.
 I'm no longer a code monkey I'm a business teacher in Rennes, France.